-Andrew Hodgson – Vice Chair
+Andrew Hodgson – Chair

 As Chief Executive Officer of Soil Machine Dynamics (SMD), Andrew is a leader in subsea engineering and in recent years has been awarded three Queen’s Awards for Industry.
 He’s currently Chair of Subsea North East, a board member of Subsea UK, Trust Board member for the International Centre for Life.
 He has also been awarded as North East Business Exec of the year, EY Entrepreneur of the Year and EEF’s UK manufacturing champion.

 The singularly most important thing for either an individual or a whole economy is to have the best level of skill within the required fields.
 The North East Strategic Economic Plan demonstrates our requirements and we must now ensure our people have the right skills to benefit themselves and the region as a whole.

 Councillor Simon Henig – Vice Chair